Montessori Movement Area for Newborns: How to Set up with these 3 Essentials

 Encouragement as you prepare your Montessori Movement Area for a Newborn or Twins

 Just remember that Montessori looks different in every home!
 When changing something or setting up a new area I like to think about it through the lens of what the current needs of my children are.
 If we keep their needs and abilities at the forefront of our preparations we will be able to create a beautiful space that supports and meets those needs!
 I’d love to see your Montessori movement areas!
-Feel free to post a picture in the comments or tag me over on Instagram @themontessoritwinmama
+Feel free to post a picture in the comments or tag me on Instagram @themontessoritwinmama

 Similar Posts

-6 Comments
+14 Comments

 Leave a Reply